PDLPorters/pdl/README.md

 - `Basic/Pod/FAQ.pod`: The FAQ in pod format.
 Try `perldoc PDL::FAQ` after installation.
 - `Basic/Pod/QuickStart.pod`: A quick overview of PDL.
 Try `perldoc PDL::QuickStart` after installation.
 - `Basic/Pod/BadValues.pod`: A discussion of the bad value support in PDL
-- `DEVELOPMENT`: How to participate in the development of PDL
+- `Basic/Pod/DeveloperGuide.pod`: How to participate in the development of PDL

 **Note:** Most PDL documentation is available online within the PDL shell, `pdl2` (or `perldl`).
 Try the `help` command within either shell.